 The giant is in a bad way.
-Beset by multiple problems, it is showing signs of collapse: falling fish populations, vanishing bird life, deteriorating water quality.
-We must act quickly to understand the causes and the cure – or we'll rob the next generation of something irreplaceable.
+Suffering multiple problems, it is showing signs of collapse: falling fish populations, vanishing bird life, deteriorating water quality.

 Dredging and Lough Neagh